Not too long ago it was common practice to recite the Lord’s Prayer in schoolrooms across Canada.

 Before the decision, Alberta was one of two provinces – Saskatchewan being the other – to still hold on to the Lord’s Prayer in school.
 Both of these provinces negotiated a constitutional provision that allowed them to keep religiosity in schools.

 However, schools in both provinces have gradually dropped the recitation of the Lord's Prayer.
-Often, this is because school boards decide not to spend scarce funds on contesting complaints about the Lord's Prayer before human rights tribunals, preferring to spend their funding on students and classrooms.
+Often, this is because school boards decide not to spend scarce funds on contesting human rights complaints about the Lord's Prayer before human rights tribunals, preferring to use their funding on students and classrooms.

 Zylberberg v.
 Sudbury Board of Education

 Lord's Prayer banned 25 years ago after Sudbury protest